sculpin/sculpin.io/source/documentation/extending-sculpin/lifecycle.md

 ### Events

  * **Sculpin\Core\Sculpin::EVENT_BEFORE_RUN**
-   Called very early on into the run lifecycle.
+   Called very early in the run lifecycle.
 Suitable for setting up sources before anything else is done.
 Is passed a `SourceSetEvent` instance.
- * **Sculpin\Core\Sculpin::EVENT_AFTER_RUN**
-   Called very late into the run lifecycle.
-Suitable for cleanup.
-Is passed a `SourceSetEvent` instance.
  * **Sculpin\Core\Sculpin::EVENT_BEFORE_CONVERT**
    Called just before a source is converted.
-Suitable for massaging a source prior to converion.
+Suitable for massaging a source prior to conversion.
 Passed a `ConvertEvent` instance.
  * **Sculpin\Core\Sculpin::EVENT_AFTER_CONVERT**
    Called just after a source is converted.
 Suitable for massaging a source after conversion.
 Passed a `ConvertEvent` instance.
  * **Sculpin\Core\Sculpin::EVENT_BEFORE_FORMAT**
    Called just before a source is formatted.
 Passed a `FormatEvent` instance.
  * **Sculpin\Core\Sculpin::EVENT_AFTER_FORMAT**
    Called just after a source is formatted.
-Passed a `FormatEvent instance.
+Passed a `FormatEvent` instance.
+ * **Sculpin\Core\Sculpin::EVENT_AFTER_RUN**
+   Called very late into the run lifecycle.
+Suitable for cleanup.
+Is passed a `SourceSetEvent` instance.